diegobonilla98/Chess-Game-AI-MINIMAX/README.md

 Stuff I don't like:

+- No castling and when a pawn reaches the opponent's first line, the game just crashes 🤷🏻‍♂️.
 - Nothing happens when is check-mate until your king is dead.
 - The typography is cool but somehow I made it look cheap and "8-bitty"
 - No sound since my Ubuntu audio software is broken somehow.